cjeanner/cjeanner.github.io/_posts/2018-06-06-first-ansible-config-download.markdown

 principles, as well as some bits of Ansible.

-As of Queens (and even parts of Pike), TripleO deploy process wants to remove Puppet, prefering Ansible for the configuration deploymenent and management.
+As of Queens (and even parts of Pike), TripleO deploy process wants to remove Puppet, prefering Ansible for the configuration deployment and management.

 This means, a lot of things are to be moved and changed.
 Currently, TripleO calls Heat and Mistral, in order to launch processes directly from them.